lk-geimfari/mimesis/docs/random_and_seed.rst

 .. note::
-    Keep in mind that some methods of some providers cannot be used with seeded providers since their nondeterministic nature.
+    Keep in mind that some methods of some providers cannot be used with seeded providers due to their nondeterministic nature.

 .. note::
     We support ``pytest_randomly`` and its global seed.